shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 ### Publishing Shader Networks

 Now it is time to see the results of your changes to the project configuration.
-Launch the publish app from the Shotgun menu.
+Launch the publish app from the {% include product %} menu.
 You should see the collected teapot mesh item with a **Publish Shaders** plugin attached:

 {% include figure src="./images/tutorial/image_32.png" %}

 Enter a description of your work and capture a thumbnail of your surfaced Teapot to associate with the published files.
-Finally, click publish to export the Teapot shaders to disk and register the file as a publish in Shotgun.
+Finally, click publish to export the Teapot shaders to disk and register the file as a publish in {% include product %}.
 When finished, notice that the session publish plugin has automatically saved your work file to the next available version.
-This is the default behavior within all of the DCCs supported by Shotgun integrations.
+This is the default behavior within all of the DCCs supported by {% include product %} integrations.

-You can now browse to the Teapot asset in Shotgun to verify that everything worked as expected.
+You can now browse to the Teapot asset in {% include product %} to verify that everything worked as expected.

 {% include figure src="./images/tutorial/image_33.png" %}